shantanuraj/roulette/README.md

 Only the values are used to construct the final URL.
 Keys are retained for traceability and potential future metadata use.

-The map is loaded once and kept in memory.
+The map is loaded at startup and kept in memory.
-No filesystem or network access is performed on request paths.
+Optional background sync can reload the map from a remote URL without restart.

 ## URL Resolution